How can I get involved in E2P?

 E2P’s vision is a future where all Ontarians receive the best evidence-based care, regardless of where they live or receive care.
 We will do this by supporting clinicians with easy-to-use tools and supports at the point of care.
 E2P partners are committed to applying a health equity approach with an anti-oppression and anti-racism lens and are working to embed these considerations into program design, processes, and outcomes where possible.

-How will E2P be evaluated?
+How is E2P being evaluated?
 How will evaluation results be reflected in the development of tools and supports?

 E2P is taking a learning health system approach including both formative and summative evaluation.

-- Formative evaluation will be conducted by E2P partners on an ongoing basis, enabling continuous learning about implementation and program quality, and will drive program adaptations and improvement.
+- Formative evaluation is being conducted by E2P partners on an ongoing basis, enabling continuous learning about implementation and program quality and driving program adaptations and improvement.

 - Summative impact evaluation will be conducted by a third-party evaluator and will explore the impact of deployed solutions across populations.
-Initial results will be available March 2024.
+Initial results are expected April 2024.